 “The drug poisoning crisis is both an urban and rural crisis that exists everywhere and affects all of us,” said Dr. Natalie Bocking, HKPR medical officer of health.
 “Our response needs to be collaborative; we must recognize there is not one strategy that will solve this, and we must work together at multiple levels to address the drug crisis.”

-In the report, co-authors Record, and HKPR staffers Kate Hall and Vidya Sunil note the drug crisis is fueled by the distribution of unregulated opioids – a class of drug commonly used to reduce pain.
+In the report, the co-authors – HKPR staffers Kate Hall and Vidya Sunil – note the drug crisis is fueled by the distribution of unregulated opioids – a class of drug commonly used to reduce pain.
 Synthetic opioids, such as fentanyl, methadone, oxycodone, and hydromorphone are being mass produced illegally and sold on the street for non-medical consumption, they state.

 Since 2016, Health Canada has been tracking opioid-related deaths nationwide – posting stats annually on a virtual public dashboard.
 Between January 2016 and March 2024, there have been 47,162 apparent opioid toxicity deaths.